mikeizbicki/ucr-cs100/textbook/tools/git/git-tutorial.md

 	$ git remote

 Notice their is not much information in this output.
 Just the names of the remotes.
+To get a little more detail about the remote use the -v flag.
+On our newly initialized repo there is no remotes to display.

+Now Lets add a remote so that we can push to our remote reposity.
+This can be done by telling "git remote" to add a remote. we do this by passing the 'add' argument to git remote.
+After that argument we pass the name of the remote to add and the url to associate with that remote name. git remote add \<remote name\> \<url\>

+	$ git remote add origin https://github.com/<your username>/ucr-cs100.git

+Lets view our remote again.

+	$ git remote

+This doesnt give us much information, just the names.
 To get a little more detail about the remote use the -v flag

 	$ git remote -v

 This gives both the remote names as well as their push/push url associated with that remote.
 Why is their a seprate url for both push and pull.
 That is because each can be set seperate for a remote.
-Now Lets add a remote.
-This can be done by telling "git remote" to add a remote. we do this by passing the "add" argument to git remote.
-After that argument we pass the name of the remote to add and the url to associate with that remote name. git remote add <remote name> <url>

-	$ git remote add origin https://github.com/<your username>/ucr-cs100.git

-Well now that we have a git repository and are tracking changes made from main project what do we do.
-Its time

-Optionally you specify what branch that 'git push' will push to without arguments by specifying the upstream branch to track with.
-From the current branch we issue the set-upstream subcommand.
-Since we are on the master branch this set the master branch to track the master branch from the remote.

-	$ git branch  –set-upstream origin/master
+###SECTION ?: Git push

-With the upstream set we can now push the changes to github using
+Now that our repository has a remote we can now push the changes to github using 'git push'

+	$ git push <remote> <branch>
+	ours would be
+	$ git push origin master

+This does not set up tracking of the remote branch though.
+To do that you can set the remote tracking branch during the push

-	$ git push
+	$ git push -u origin master

 Now you may be asking why you didnt have to add the remote when you cloned the first repo.
 Well when you clone a repository using git clone, a tracking branch is set up automatically called master that tracks origin/master.